Accessible parking in Meath and where to obtain a permit to use these spaces

 Vehicles displaying a valid Disabled Parking Permit can use the appropriate Accessible Parking Bay.

 Visit the following websites for information about Disabled Parking Permits:

 For many people with disabilities, access to accessible parking is an essential lifeline.
 Not only are accessible spaces situated in a convenient location, close to shops, banks, etc., but they are also larger than other parking spaces.

 When accessible parking spaces are not available, motorists with disabilities may not be able to:

 - Open a door wide enough to transferring in and out of the vehicle

 - Get Access to Mobility Aid

-In the event that Disabled Parking Spaces are full, a person holding a parking permit for people with disabilties can park their vehicle in any designated parking pay and display the permit.
+When Disabled Parking Spaces are full, a person holding a parking permit for people with disabilities can park their vehicle in any designated parking pay and display the permit.

-Regretfully many abled-bodied motorists park in these designated spaces, and abuse of these spaces is an everyday occurance.
+Regretfully many able-bodied motorists park in these designated spaces, and abuse of these spaces is an everyday occurrence.